TriHuynh00/github-demo/README.md

 Read more: https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews

+For more information on integrating Git into IntelliJ IDEA, visit the following link https://www.jetbrains.com/help/idea/using-git-integration.html

 # Using GitHub in VSCode

 This section summarizes how to use GitHub in VSCode with the following operations: